Arachni/arachni/README.md

     - Forms
         - Can automatically refresh nonce tokens.
         - Can submit them via the integrated browser environment.
-     - User-interface forms
+     - User-interface Forms
-        - Input and button groups which don't belong to an HTML form element but are instead associated via JS code.
+        - Input and button groups which don't belong to an HTML `<form>` element but are instead associated via JS code.
-    - Inputs
+    - User-interface Inputs
-        - Orphan input elements with associated DOM events.
+        - Orphan `<input>` elements with associated DOM events.
     - Links
         - Can load them via the integrated browser environment.
     - LinkTemplates